mozilla/voice-corpus-tool/README.md

 		number: int - Number of samples

   find <keyword>
-	Drop all samples, who's transcription does not contain a keyword
+	Drop all samples whose transcription does not contain a keyword
 	Arguments:
 		keyword: string - Keyword to look for in transcriptions